CCMI-CDT/programming-projects/README.md

 ## Getting involved in a project

+You can browse the list of currently proposed projects on [this repository's issue tracker](https://github.com/UCL-ARC/cdt-programming-projects/issues).

-If you are a student in the CDT and want the be involved in working on a project, the easiest way to express this is to comment on the issue for the project.
+If you are a student in the CDT and want to be involved in working on a project, the easiest way to express this is to comment on the issue for the project.
 You can also use the issue to ask questions about the project.
 It may be possible (and often is actively desired) for multiple people to work on a